Frequently Asked Questions: DUIs

 Facing DUI charges can be intimidating, particularly if it is a first offense.
 It is important to defend your legal rights in these situations.
 The best first step is to make sure you understand the basics of DUIs in Michigan.
 The following list of frequently asked questions can provide a good start.

-For a first offense, those charged with a DUI in Michigan face up to 93 days in jail, a six-month license suspension, from $100 to $500 in fines, 6 points on your driving record and possible community service.
+For a first offense, those charged with a DUI in Michigan face up to 93 days in jail, a six-month license suspension with no driving for the first 30 days and a restricted license for 5 months, from $100 to $500 in fines, 6 points on your driving record and possible community service.
 Driving with a higher blood alcohol concentration (BAC) increases the fines, jail time and license suspension.

 A second offense can result in up to a year in jail, a revoked driver’s license for one year, from $200 to $1,000 in fines, license plate confiscation, vehicle immobilization or forfeiture for 90 to 189 days, and 6 points on your driving record.